BarsantiMatteo/momeent-adaptive-survey/README.md

 Traditional surveys with fixed-choice questions often fail to capture the complexities of user behavior, especially in energy consumption and demand-side flexibility.
 Model-driven adaptive surveys address this by integrating energy demand models, enabling respondents to make complex decisions in a tailored and interactive way.

 ### Current Version
-The **momeent-adaptive-survey** is a simplified version of the original survey described in *[Reference Paper]*.
+The **momeent-adaptive-survey** is a simplified version of the original survey described [here](https://www.sciencedirect.com/science/article/pii/S221462962500012X?via%3Dihub).
 It is implemented as a Flask-based application, available in English, and designed for local testing.

 Unlike the original version, which utilized AWS servers for backend processing, this simplified version operates entirely on your local machine.
 As a result, you may experience slight delays when loading results or switching pages.
 Thank you for your patience! 😊